xl402/performer/README.md

 ### Usage
 `Performer` inherites from a lightly modified version of tf-nightly's `MultiHeadAttention` and is made to be fully compatible with the parents' use cases, with added flexibility for performing attention in linear time and space complexity.
 Currently masked attention is not supported.
-To use performer:
 ```python
 from performer.networks.linear_attention import Performer